 Waterfowl Hunting

-Good public access, habitat that enables a wide variety of hunting styles and extensive marshland that attracts a variety of waterfowl make Great Salt Lake a great place for waterfowl hunting.
+Good public access, habitat that enables a wide variety of hunting styles and extensive marshland that attracts a variety of waterfowl make the Great Salt Lake a great place for waterfowl hunting.

 Education Center